kirtibhandari/Election_Analysis/README.md

 * Data Source: election_results.csv (Input file which will be read by our Python program script to determine the required information)
 * Software Used: Python 3.7.6, Visual Studio Code, 1.51.0
-* Output file: election_results.txt (The results will automatically be written and saved to this text file when we run our Python script)
+* Output file: election_analysis_results.txt (The results will automatically be written and saved to this text file when we run our Python script)
 * Also, the results will be displayed on the terminal on which final Python script 'PyPoll_analysis.py' is run, i.e. Command prompt

 ## **Election-Audit Results**